 Other 232 Applications - Common Control: Note that common control is exhibited by any individual(s) or entity(ies) that controls the Borrower and/or operator regardless of the percentage of ownership interest, so long as the individual(s) or entity(ies) comprise each Borrower and/or operator.
 Affiliated residential care facilities and/or healthcare operating entities will be grouped into a portfolio if they share common control as defined here.

-Warning: HUD will prosecute false claims and statements.
-Convictions may result in criminal and/or civil penalties (18 U.S.C.
-1001, 1010, 1012; 31 U.S.C.
-3729, 3802).
+Warning: Anyone who knowingly submits a false claim or makes a false statement is subject to criminal and/or civil penalties, including confinement for up to 5 years, fines, and civil and administrative penalties.
+(18 U.S.C. §§ 287, 1001, 1010, 1012; 31 U.S.C. §3729, 3802).

+Borrower’s Certification and Acknowledgement for the Green Mortgage Insurance Premiums (Green MIP) Program

+The Borrower, by signing this certification, agrees to comply with program requirements and provide independently from this certification the documents necessary for verification by HUD.

+To access the Green MIP of 25bps,

+the Borrower certifies that it:

+_____has achieved or _____ will pursue and achieve (check as applicable) an independently verified green building standard from the HUD-approved and industry-recognized green programs identified below, << name of certification >> : << level of certification >>

+{Enter the name of industry-recognized green program from the list below}